pyg-team/pytorch-frame/docs/source/handling_advanced_stypes/handle_text.rst

-In contrast to :class:`stype.text_embedded<torch_frame.stype>`, :class:`stype.text_tokenized<torch_frame.stype>` does minimal processing at the dataset materialization stage by only tokenizing raw texts, i.e., transoforming strings into sequences of integers.
+In contrast to :class:`stype.text_embedded<torch_frame.stype>`, :class:`stype.text_tokenized<torch_frame.stype>` does minimal processing at the dataset materialization stage by only tokenizing raw texts, i.e., transforming strings into sequences of integers.
 Then, during the training stage, the fully-fledged text models take the tokenized sentences as input and output text embeddings, which allows the text models to be trained in an end-to-end manner.